ROCeey/Credit-Default-Prediction/README.md

 ## Research questions

-The major questions stated below should represent the bulk of this research's primary findings to meet the research's main goals and objectives.
+The major questions stated below should represent the bulk of this research's primary findings to meet the project's main goals and objectives.
 Among them are:
-1. What are the key contributing factors that increase a borrower’s likelihood of defaulting on P2P lending platforms in Nigeria?
+1. What are the key contributing factors that increase a borrower’s likelihood of defaulting on P2P lending platforms?
 2. Is the risk of loan default larger for first-time loans or repeat loans?
 3. How accurately is the model performing to predict the probability of borrowers that will default?